-By Muriel Rabone and Adrian Glover, Natural History Museum of London, UK
+Muriel Rabone and Adrian Glover, Natural History Museum of London, UK

-Although exploration activities for polymetallic nodule mining have been underway in the Clarion-Cliperton Zone (CCZ) since the 1970s, there is a well-documented lack of biodiversity knowledge for the region.
+Although exploration activities for polymetallic nodule mining have been underway in the CCZ since the 1970s, there is a well-documented lack of biodiversity knowledge about the region.
 These knowledge gaps urgently need addressing for effective environmental management of the CCZ.
-With the launching in 2019 of the ISA DeepData database, the key repository of contractor's data, and a large body of data recently published in the scientific literature, it is timely to review the baseline taxonomic data currently available for the CCZ.
-In this study, done in collaboration with the ISA secretariat and the financial support of PEW Charitable Trusts, benthic metazoan taxonomic records published in DeepData, from all faunal size classes, have been analyzed together with records available
+With the launching of the ISA DeepData database in 2019, the key repository of Contractor's data and a large body of data recently published in the scientific literature, it is time to review the baseline taxonomic data currently available for the CCZ.
+In this study, done in collaboration with the ISA Secretariat with the financial support of PEW Charitable Trusts, benthic metazoan taxonomic records published in DeepData, from all faunal